janestreet/magic-trace/README.md

    Then, test it by running `magic-trace -help`, which should bring up some help text.

 3. [Here](https://raw.githubusercontent.com/janestreet/magic-trace/master/demo/demo.c)'s a sample C program to try out.
 It's a slightly modified version of the example in `man 3 dlopen`.
 Download that, build it with `gcc -ldl demo.c -o demo`, then leave it running `./demo`.
+We're going to use that program to learn how `dlopen` works.

 4. Run `magic-trace attach -pid $(pidof demo)`.
 When you see the message that it's successfully attached, wait a couple seconds and <kbd>Ctrl</kbd>+<kbd>C</kbd> `magic-trace`.
 It will output a file called `trace.ftf` in your working directory.